 Apache Tomcat, also known as Tomcat Server, proves to be a popular choice for web developers building and maintaining dynamic websites and applications based on the Java software platform.
-It’s reportedly called Tomcat because the founder saw it as an animal that could take care of and fend for itself.
+It’s reportedly called 'Tomcat' web server because the founder saw it as an animal that could take care of and fend for itself.
 Similarly, Apache Tomcat is contributed to by developers all over the world, so it takes care of itself in that way.

-So what makes Tomcat different from other web or application servers, and why should you use it for your Java-based projects?
+So what makes Tomcat Apache different from other web or application servers, and why should you use it for your Java-based projects?
 Read on to find out.

 What is Apache Tomcat, and what is Tomcat used for?